 We are a diversified leader in healthcare staffing services offering a comprehensive suite of staffing and outsourcing services to the healthcare market.
-We report our financial results according to four business segments: (1) nurse and allied staffing, (2) physician staffing, (3) clinical trials services and (4) other human capital management services.
-We believe we are one of the top two providers of travel nurse and allied staffing services in the United States; one of the top three providers of temporary physician staffing (locum tenens) services; a leading provider of clinical trials staffing services and retained physician search services; and a provider of educational seminars, specifically for the healthcare marketplace.
+We report our financial results according to four business segments: (1) nurse and allied staffing, (2) physician staffing, (3) clinical trial services and (4) other human capital management services.
+We believe we are one of the top two providers of nurse and allied staffing services; one of the top four providers of temporary physician staffing (locum tenens) services; a leading provider of clinical trial staffing services, retained physician search services and educational seminars specifically for the healthcare marketplace.

 We have a diversified revenue mix across business sectors and healthcare customers.
-For the year ended December 31, 2009, our nurse and allied staffing business segment represented approximately 54% of our revenue and is comprised of travel and per diem nurse staffing and travel allied health staffing.
-Travel nurse staffing represented approximately 42% of our total revenue and 78% of our nurse and allied staffing business segment revenue.
+For the year ended December 31, 2010, our nurse and allied staffing business segment represented approximately 52% of our revenue and is comprised of travel nurse and per diem nurse staffing, and allied health staffing.
+Travel nurse staffing represented approximately 38% of our total revenue and 74% of our nurse and allied staffing business segment revenue.
 Other nurse and allied staffing services include the placement of per diem nurses and allied healthcare professionals, such as radiology technicians, rehabilitation therapists and respiratory therapists.
-Our physician staffing business segment represented approximately 26% of 2009 revenue and consists of temporary physician staffing services (locum tenens).
-Our clinical trials services business segment represented approximately 13% of our revenue and consists of service offerings that include traditional staffing, as well as clinical trials management, drug safety monitoring and regulatory services to pharmaceutical and biotechnology customers.
-Our other human capital management services business segment represented approximately 7% of our revenue and consists of education and training and retained search services.
+Our physician staffing business segment represented approximately 26% of 2010 revenue and consists of temporary physician staffing services (locum tenens).
+Our clinical trial services business segment represented approximately 13% of our revenue and consists of service offerings that include traditional staffing and functional outsourcing, as well as drug safety monitoring and regulatory services to pharmaceutical and biotechnology customers.
+Our other human capital management services business segment represented approximately 9% of our revenue and consists of education and training and retained search services.